bergano65/azure-docs.ru-ru/articles/active-directory/develop/msal-java-token-cache-serialization.md

 ---
-title: Сериализация пользовательского кэша маркеров в MSAL для Java
+title: Custom token cache serialization in MSAL for Java
 titleSuffix: Microsoft identity platform
-description: Сведения о сериализации кэша маркеров для MSAL для Java
+description: Learn how to serialize the token cache for MSAL for Java
 services: active-directory
 documentationcenter: dev-center-name
 author: sangonzal